-- County permits that may be required during beach management, maintenance, or restoration, such as those needed for staging operations on fast land.
+- County permits that may be required during beach management, maintenance, or restoration, such as those needed for staging operations on county-regulated lands mauka of the certified shoreline.
 OCCL may coordinate permitting with County Planning Departments for any dune restoration work proposed as part of an SSBR application which will occur mauka of the certified shoreline. - 2.
+Land disposition from DLNR Land Division or DLNR Division of Boating and Ocean Resources as appropriate to the location, such as rights of entry, revocable permits, or easements

-Land disposition from DLNR Land Division. - 3.
-HRS Section 174C, the State Water Code, may apply and require permits for some beach restoration activities that include beneficial reuse of beach compatible fill recovered from a stream mouth.
+3. HRS Section 174C, the State Water Code, may apply and require permits for some beach restoration activities that include beneficial reuse of beach compatible fill recovered from a stream mouth.